What's involved in being a Helpline volunteer?

 Our 24 hour Freephone Dementia Helpline is a vital support for people with dementia, their carers & families and the wider community by ensuring that there is always someone there to listen and act when needed, be that day or night.

-The Helpline is staffed entirely by trained volunteers.
+The Helpline is delivered entirely by trained volunteers.
 This role can include telephone and online support.

 - Keep up to date with Alzheimer Scotland news and our work across Scotland.